himanshi-2002/Portfolio/README.md

 # Portfolio
-This is my personal portfolio consisting my achievements, education, skills and contact details.It also consists of an option to download certificate.
+This is my personal portfolio consisting of my achievements, education, skills, projects and contact details.
+It also consists of an option to download and view certificates and my resume.
+Tech stack involved is: HTML5 and CSS3.